joelr/developer.everydayhero.com/content/oauth-integration.md

     GET    passport.edheroz.com/oauth/authorize(.:format)

 The authorization endpoint is defined in the OAuth 2.0 specification and is used by OAuth to interact with resource owners, authenticate them, and obtains their authorization.
 An OAuth client makes an authorization request by directing the user to the authorization endpoint.
-After completing its interaction with the user, the OAuth/Passport service redirects the user back to the client’s redirect URI with the response to the authorization request.
+After completing its interaction with the user, the OAuth/Passport service redirects the useZ back to the client’s redirect URI with the response to the authorization request.

 ####Example:
     https://passport.edheroz.com/oauth/authorize?response_type=code&client_id=XXXX&redirect_uri=http://MYAPP.COM/auth/passport/callback&email=john@smith.com